Jason Slowey

-Jason Slowey (born January 27, 1989) is a former American football center.
-He played college football for the Western Oregon University and was drafted by the San Francisco 49ers in the sixth round of the 2012 NFL Draft.
-He also played for the Oakland Raiders and British Columbia Lions.
-He is currently the Co-Defensive Coordinator and Linebackers Coach at Western Oregon University.
+Jason Slowey (born January 27, 1989) is an American former football center.
+He played college football for the Western Oregon Wolves and was selected by the San Francisco 49ers in the sixth round of the 2012 NFL draft.
+He was also a member of the Oakland Raiders and BC Lions.
+He is currently a defensive quality control analyst at Stanford University.

-High School Career
+Early life

 Slowey attended North Medford High School in Medford, Oregon where he played offensive tackle.
 Slowey generated interest from Oregon State University, Boise State University and Portland State University before ultimately signing a National Letter of Intent to attend Western Oregon University.
+Slowey competed in track & field while in high school, finishing as the state runner-up in discus (48.28) at the 2007 6A OSAA Track & Field Championships.

 College career

-2008 season

 Slowey attended Western Oregon University, where he played for coach Arne Ferguson's Western Oregon Wolves football team from 2007 to 2011.
 Following a red shirt year in 2007, Slowey made his first start for the Wolves against Portland State University on August 30, 2008.
-He appeared in nine games during the 2008 season, helping the Wolves to a 7-4 record and second place finish in the Great Northwest Athletic Conference (GNAC).
+He appeared in nine games during the 2008 season, helping the Wolves to a 7–4 record and second place finish in the Great Northwest Athletic Conference (GNAC).

-2009 season

-Slowey started all 10 games at tackle, and was recognized as second team All-GNAC offensive lineman.
-The Wolves finished second in the GNAC standings with a 5-5 record.
+In 2009, Slowey started all 10 games at tackle, and was recognized as second team All-GNAC offensive lineman.
+The Wolves finished second in the GNAC standings with a 5–5 record.

-2010 season

-The 2010 season was highlighted by 6 game win streak, and two defensive shut-outs.
-The Wolves finished 8-3 after losing to Central Washington University in the GNAC Championship Game on November 13, 2010.
+The 2010 season was highlighted by a six-game win streak and two defensive shut-outs.
+The Wolves finished 8–3 after losing to Central Washington University in the GNAC Championship Game on November 13, 2010.
 Slowey started all 11 games at tackle, and was recognized as first team All-GNAC, and Honorable Mention All-American.

-2011 season

-Slowey started all 11 games at tackle, and was recognized as first team All-GNAC, GNAC Offensive Lineman of the Year, and First Team All-American.
-The Wolves finished second in the GNAC standings with a 6-5 record.
+In 2011, Slowey started all 11 games at tackle, and was recognized as first-team All-GNAC, GNAC Offensive Lineman of the Year, and first-team All-American.
+The Wolves finished second in the GNAC standings with a 6–5 record.

-Track and field

-Slowey competed in track & field while in high school, finishing as the state runner-up in discus (48.28) at the 2007 6A OSAA Track & Field Championships.
-He was also a track & field star at Western Oregon University.

 Professional career

-Pre draft
+Pre-draft

-Slowey drew little attention heading into the 2012 NFL Draft until Western Oregon's pro day on March 16, 2012.
+Slowey drew little attention heading into the 2012 NFL draft until Western Oregon's pro day on March 16, 2012.
 After a solid performance media began to take notice.
 Sport's Illustrated's Tony Pauline tabbed Slowey as "one of the nastiest blockers in the draft".
 Although he was a left tackle in college, he was projected to move inside to center in the NFL.

 San Francisco 49ers

-Slowey was drafted in the sixth round with the 199th overall pick by the San Francisco 49ers in the 2012 NFL Draft.
+Slowey was selected in the sixth round with the 199th overall pick by the San Francisco 49ers in the 2012 NFL draft.
 On August 10, 2012, Slowey made his NFL debut against the Minnesota Vikings.
 He appeared in two pre season games for the 49ers.
 On August 27, 2012 Slowey was released by the 49ers.